encukou/snake-workshop/lessons/beginners/install-editor/index.md

     This will be very useful when Python complains that the error is on line 183.

 Indentation
-:   In Python, it is important how many spaces a line starts with.
+:   In Python, indentation – how many spaces a line starts with – is important .
-    Properly set up editor significantly simplifies indentation for us.
+    An editor that's properly set up will help us keep track of this.

 Syntax highlighting
-:    Although we cannot set the color directly for individual letters,
+:    Although we cannot directly set the colour of individual letters,
-    the editor can give us a hint about how the computer will understand our instructions by syntax highlighting.
+    the editor can apply formatting to give us a hint about how the computer will understand our instructions.
-    But it's just a hint: a programmer with a differently configured editor may have the same file colored quite differently.
+    But it's just a hint: a programmer with a differently configured editor may have the same file coloured quite differently.

 > [note]
 >
-> As an illustration, this is what a piece of code can look like in an editor:
+> As an illustration, this is what a piece of code can look like in an editor.
 >
 >```python
 >    1  @app.route('/courses/<course:course>/')